RanjeetSalal01/Talk-Flow-Client/README.md

 > **Your conversations, beautifully simple.**

-TalkFlow is a full-stack real-time messaging and calling application built for seamless communication.
-Connect with friends, send instant messages, share media, and make crystal-clear voice calls — all in one clean, intuitive interface.
+TalkFlow is a full-stack real-time messaging and calling application built with **Angular** and **TypeScript**.
+Connect with friends, send instant messages, share media, and make crystal-clear voice & video calls — all in one clean, intuitive interface.

 🌐 **Live App:** [talk-flow-client.vercel.app](https://talk-flow-client.vercel.app)